objcio/articles/2015-02-09-photoskit.md

 `PHFetchResultChangeDetails` encapsulates information about changes to a `PHFetchResult` that you have previously received after a fetch.
 Its properties map well to updating such UI as a collection view or a table view.
 Note that to update `UITableView`/`UICollectionView` correctly you must process the changes in the correct order: **RICE** – **r**emovedIndexes, **i**nsertedIndexes, **c**hangedIndexes, **e**numerateMovesWithBlock (if `hasMoves` is true).
 Furthermore, the `hasIncrementalChanges` property of the change details can be set to `false`, meaning that the old fetch result should just be replaced by the change value as a whole.
 You should call `reloadData` on your `UITableView`/`UICollectionView` in such cases.

-There is no need to make change processing centralized.
+Note: There is no need to make change processing centralized.
 If there are multiple components of your application that deal with photo entities, then each of them could have have its own `PHPhotoLibraryChangeObserver`.
 The components can then query the `PHChange` objects on their own to find out if (and how) they need to update their own state.

 #Wind of Change